tob-asco/seeds/tags.md

    - :abacus: how to really *feel* a given job in order to facilitate deciding pro/con it
    - :abacus: how to spark up passion for a given branch in youngsters

+## `$$$ - Money`
+In general for this category:
+- :cool: money has an enchanting power on people
+- :cool: get rich without working much
+1. `cryptocurrency`
+   - :cool: everyone knows the bitcoin stories
+   - :abacus: new currencies
+   - :abacus: new ways to deal it
+2. `trading`
+   - :cool: little like poker, the rush
+   - :abacus: new platforms, making it more accessible
+   - :abacus: trading not w/ shares only
+3. `banks`
+   - :cool: robberies, series, tresor, etc.
+   - :abacus:

 ## `HOME - Housing`
 1. interior design :arrow_right: `DSGN`?
    - :cool: fancy designs, feeling of shopping